These Non-Toxic Lavender Wax Melts are easy to make at home with just a few simple items, and are wonderful to give as gifts for family and friends!

 DIY Soy Wax Melts

-These DIY Soy Wax Melts are a wonderful [non-toxic] alternative to the more toxic wax melts – that you can make at home and share with family and friends.
+These DIY Soy Wax Melts are a wonderful [non-toxic] alternative to the more toxic wax melts.
+You can make these melts at home and share with family and friends.
 Feel free to use your own blend of essential oils (maybe Christmas Spirit or a fall blend) or, just sticks with plain Lavender.

 - 2 cups of Soy Wax Flakes or Soy Wax Bars, shredded